ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/F-18.PNG)

-You have now successfully built the Claims API microservice container image and pushed it to the Azure Container Registry.
+You have now successfully **built** the Claims API microservice container image and pushed it to the Azure Container Registry.

 ### G] Create an Azure Kubernetes Service (AKS) cluster and deploy Claims API microservice
 **Approx. time to complete this section: 1 - 1.5 Hours**

 In this step, we will first deploy an AKS cluster on Azure.
 We will then use **Helm** package manager CLI to deploy the Claims API microservice on AKS.

 Helm has become the de-facto tool for managing the lifecyle of containerized applications on Kubernetes.
 With Helm, Kubernetes resources for a given application are packaged within a *Chart*.
-When a Chart is deployed to Kubernetes, Helm creates a new release.
+When a Chart is deployed to Kubernetes, Helm creates a new *Release*.
 A given Chart can be updated and deployed multiple times.
 Each deployment creates a new *Revision* for the release.
 A specific deployment can also be rolled back to a previous revision and/or deleted.
 A Chart can also be deployed multiple times (multiple releases).
 We won't be discussing the internals of Helm as it is beyond the scope of this project.
 Refer to the Helm documentation for details (Links provided above).

-Helm Chart templates for deploying the Claims API (`claims-api`) container on AKS is provided in the `./claims-api` folder in this GitHub repository.
+Helm Chart templates for deploying the Claims API (`claims-api`) container on AKS are provided in the `./claims-api` folder in this GitHub repository.
 Before proceeding with the next steps, feel free to inspect the resource files in the Helm Chart directory.
 Kubernetes resources (Object definitions) are usually specified in manifest files (yaml/json) and then submitted to the API Server.
 The API server is responsible for instantiating corresponding objects and bringing the state of the system to the desired state.
 Review the Kubernetes manifest files under the `./claims-api/templates` sub-directory.

 Follow the steps below to provision the AKS cluster and deploy the Claims API microservice.
 1. Ensure the *Resource provider* for AKS service is enabled (registered) for your subscription.